ingo/ingo.github.io/_recipes/vanilla_bean_gelato.md

 ---
 author: Ice Cream Science
 category: Desserts
-description: A rich and creamy gelato with a strong vanilla flavor, made from scratch with fresh vanilla beans.
+description: A luxuriously rich and creamy vanilla gelato made from scratch using real vanilla beans, milk, cream, sugar and egg yolks.
+The intensity of the vanilla comes from infusing heated cream with whole vanilla beans and seeds scraped from the pod.
+Gelato has a smoother texture than ice cream due to less air whipped in during churning.
 difficulty: medium
 favorite: ✓
 image: vanilla_bean_gelato.jpg